Rails App

 Each dyno gets its own ephemeral filesystem, with a fresh copy of the most recently deployed code.
 During the dyno’s lifetime its running processes can use the filesystem as a temporary scratchpad, but no files that are written are visible to processes in any other dyno and any files written will be discarded the moment the dyno is stopped or restarted.

-You can do an experiment here; go to your application and upload a new transcription image.
-Then, in the console, run heroku restart to restart your application.
-If you go back to the web page, your image should no longer be visible.
+application.
+If you go back to the web page, your image should no longer be

 A common approach to this is to use a service like Amazon S3 (Simple Storage Service) or Rackspace CloudFiles.
 This is relatively inexpensive (generally less than $0.10/GB) and provides you a method to save your media uploads.